 - Do not assume I live and work in Dublin and when you realise I live in Cork almost demand I come to you.
 I am not spending up to 200 euros for you to buy me a coffee.
 Ask me am I interested in meeting the next time I’m in Dublin, do not demand I come and have an audience with you.
 You’re not royalty.
 Most people get this right but I have been contacted by people who almost tut I’m based in Cork and then ask “Can you come to Dublin so we can have a chat?”

-- Do not EVER sign me up to your retarded and spammy newsletter because we emailed back and forth ONCE when you tried to pimp your product.
+- Do not EVER sign me up to your spammy newsletter because we emailed back and forth ONCE when you tried to pimp your product.
 I will make an effort to have the mostly useless Data Protection Commissioner do you for spamming.
 Likewise don’t add me to your press release list because I replied to your pitch with “No thanks”.

 - Do not offer me money or a bribe to talk up your product.
 Do not ask me for a list of bloggers who will write positive things about your service if you pay them.
 They exist but I’m not going to be the pimp that gets you your whores.